OnzeChain/Researches/Researches/Polkadot research.md

 ## Conclusion

-Polkadot is built with the purpose to be the “Internet of blockchain”, allowing individual chains to operate on the same network, helping to solve the current problems of scalability, interoperability between different chains to make the application of crypto easier.
+Polkadot is built with the purpose to be the “Internet of blockchain”, allowing individual chains to operate on the same network, helping to solve the current problems of scalability, interoperability between different chains to make the applications of crypto easier.
 Because there is no perfect blockchain that can support all activities in the crypto world, Polkadot will help the development of chains become more specialized, creating an efficient network.
 Built by the people who know the best about crypto development, Polkadot's ability in the future is worth the trust.

 ## Sources